njpatel/APL/doc/searchoperator.md

 * *SearchPredicate*: A mandatory predicate that defines what to search for (in other words, a Boolean expression that is evaluated for every record in the input and that, if it returns `true`, the record is outputted.)
-  The syntax for *SearchPredicate* extends and modifies the normal Kusto syntax for Boolean expressions:
+  The syntax for *SearchPredicate* extends and modifies the normal APL syntax for Boolean expressions:

   **String matching extensions**: String literals that appear as terms in the *SearchPredicate* indicate a term
     match between all columns and the literal using `has`, `hasprefix`, `hassuffix`, and the inverted (`!`)